Type to search

 “Forgetting You” by Davichi

-There is a song in every drama that really speaks to you.
-That is how “Forgetting You” occurs to me.
-And the fact that it comes from Davichi lends it complete justice.
-“Like the passing wind/Even if you don’t see me/My heart goes toward you/Loving you/Is such a painful thing/Feelings that can’t be emptied/Is such a sad thing…” These are the lyrics that evocatively emphasize the song’s intensity, performed by the incredibly talented pop duo.
+There’s a song in every drama that speaks to you.
+That’s how “Forgetting You” is for me, and the fact that it comes from Davichi lends it complete justice.
+“Like the passing wind/Even if you don’t see me/My heart goes toward you/Loving you/is such a painful thing/Feelings that can’t be emptied/is such a sad thing…” Such are the lyrics that evocatively emphasize the tune’s intensity, performed by the incredibly talented pop duo.

 Tags: